tomh1lll/dudeml/README.md

 >aagagcctatatca

 ## BAM files
-A binary file containing short reads mapped to a repeat masked reference genome, used as input for genomeCoverageBed.
+A binary file containing short reads mapped to a repeat masked reference genome, used as input for genomeCoverageBed within dudeML.

-## Coverage file
-Generated from a BAM file of reads mapped to the reference fasta file, using the command:

-	genomeCoverageBed -d -ibam BAM > BED
-Formatted as chromosome	position	coverage:
->Chr1	1	0

->Chr1	2	1

->Chr1	3	1

->Chr1	4	2

 ## Duplications